How to book the lowest train fares

 Tip 3: Rail-booking experts can really help

-Booking train tickets online is in no way as simple or reliable as it should be.
-You can't rely on websites to show you all the available trains or tickets.
+Booking train tickets online is not as simple as it should be.
+Due to narrow-programmed algorithms, you can't rely on websites to show you all the available trains or tickets.
 It's nuts that things work (or rather, don't work) like that, but that's the reality.

 A really good solution is to ask a rail-booking expert to book tickets for you.
-There are several companies in the UK that do this, who offer a brilliant service by making sure that you are offered the most suitable journey options, for the best available prices.
-These companies charge a small fee for their services.
-We think that overall they are excellent value - they help find trains and tickets you can’t find online, and take the hassle out of booking.
+There are several companies in the UK that do this, offering a brilliant service by getting you the most suitable journey options for the best available prices.
+These agents charge a small fee for their services.
+However, we think that, overall, they are excellent value-for-money, as they help find trains and tickets you can’t find online, taking the hassle out of booking.

 Email: enquiry@railtrail.co.uk